 Hip openers are usually harder to do, but they feel great.
 It’s because there are at least some of over 20 muscles that cross our hips and decrease the overload of the spine and the lower back.
 Just try to dedicate a couple of minutes for these ballet stretches for flexibility and strength every day and soon you’ll notice the difference.

 - Side lunge.
-You can stay at the same kneeling position, just lift your back knee and make sure your front shin is perpendicular to the floor.
+You can stay in the same kneeling position, just lift your back knee and make sure your front shin is perpendicular to the floor.
 Keeping one of your hands on the ground, lift another hand up, gazing towards the ceiling.

 - Butterfly pose.
-Sit down with your legs crossed, one feet in front of the other.
+Sit down with your legs crossed, one foot in front of the other.
 Sit up tall and lean forward, crawling your hands in front of you.
 Try not to round your back.
 After 30 seconds of this, change the position so that the other foot is in front.
 You can finish it by doing a ‘real’ butterfly pose with your feet together.
 Just don’t hold on to your feet, turning them upwards!

 Splendid side stretches